 Reditum entered this co-living investment in the London borough of Wandsworth with market-leading brand The Collective in early 2019.
 The partnership succeeded in achieving planning permission in July 2019 and is now proceeding to the project’s development phase; the planned development consists of 310 co-living units and communal amenities for tenants.

 Relative to other studio and one-bedroom new build options, the proposed rental pricing is highly competitive as it includes water, gas, electricity, Wi-Fi, gym access, room clean & linen change, council tax, luggage storage and, of course, access to all of the shared building facilities.
 Co-living as a sector is gaining traction in urban areas, where private rental rates are pricing young professionals out of the market.

-Situated in Zone 3, the proposed scheme is just 5 minutes walk away from Earlsfield station, providing a direct line into London Waterloo via Clapham Junction and Vauxhall.
+Situated in Zone 3, the proposed scheme is just 5 minute’s walk away from Earlsfield station, providing a direct line into London Waterloo via Clapham Junction and Vauxhall.
 Frequent buses and the close proximity to Wimbledon Park tube station ensures that access to London’s other commercial hubs will be easily achievable for residents.